PeterTechDev/email-scheduler/README.md

 ﻿# email-scheduld
- projetc to schedule email send by email trough java
+Project to create a microservice that sends an email on a scheduled date time